What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 Navigation is important, as are the key pages of a blog.
 However, there’s one thing that many miss: categories and tags.

-Every new blogger has the same question: what are blog categories?
+Every new blogger has the same question: What are blog categories?

 Simply put, blog categories are broad topics that help you organize your blog posts, and help readers find the information they’re seeking on your site.